-I’ve had people retort that the tour is worthwhile to learn the history and visit all the sites related to Pablo, because it is part of history, even if it’s bad history.
+I’ve had people retort that the tour is worthwhile to learn the history and visit all the sites related to Pablo, because it is part of Colombia’s history, even if it’s bad history.

-While it is true that there are some Colombians who do idolize him, mainly the poor and uneducated who directly benefited thanks to him buying their loyalty with houses or other material goods, the vast majority of Colombians hate the man.
-He has left so much destruction in his wake and has almost single-handedly destroyed the reputation of an entire country, even today almost 25 years after his death.
+While it is true that there are some Colombians who do idolize him, mainly the poor and uneducated (and their offspring) who directly benefited thanks to him buying their loyalty with houses or other material goods, the majority of Colombians hate the man and everything he (still) represents.

 Self-Guided Pablo Escobar Tour